 Because data can be intimidating to a lot of people, visualizing your data using charts and infographics will help demystify the information.

-Once again, it’s easier to communicate your information to your team or clients using visuals.
+After gathering all the key data and metrics, you can now outline your marketing strategy.
+Once again, it’s easier to communicate your strategy to your team or clients using visuals.

 Mind maps are an effective way to show how a strategy with many moving parts ties together.
 For example, this mind map shows how the four main components of a marketing strategy interact together: